denis-3/freeda-play-okx-hackathon-mar2023/README.md

 ## Webserver

 This project also comes with a webserver to interact with the deployed contracts.
+The webserver is automatically configured to point to the above testnet contract addresses.

 ### Features